-The historical town of Diamantina are located in the Espinhaço Mountains.
+The historical town of Diamantina is located in the Espinhaço Mountains.

 The Espinhaço Mountains were a major route through which Minas Gerais was settled during the Gold Rush of the 18th century.
 This trail is in the high mountains of Espinhaço.

-Starts in Morro da Agua Quente and finished in Catas Altas.
+It starts in Morro da Agua Quente and finishes in Catas Altas.

-Can be done in two or tree days.
+It can be done in two or three days.

 No less.
 The climb is quite physically strenuous.

 You have to overcome obstacles of rocks and closed bushes at all times.